 Dr. Christina G. Watlington received her doctorate in Clinical Psychology from the University of Maryland, Baltimore County (UMBC) and her bachelor’s degree from Franklin & Marshall College.
 She has almost two decades of experience working with clients with depression, anxiety, PTSD and related disorders.
-As an early career psychologist, she was the coordinator for the Returning Veterans Outreach, Education & Care Progam at the VA Maryland Healthcare System (VAMHCS).
-Following her six year tenure at the VAMHCS, she worked for a large Behavioral Health Company, Pathways Human Services, in a variety of leadership roles: Delaware Clinical State Director, Director of Continuing Education and National Clinical Director.
+As an early career psychologist, she was the coordinator for the Returning Veterans Outreach, Education & Care Program at the VA Maryland Healthcare System (VAMHCS).
+Following her six-year tenure at the VAMHCS, she worked for a large Behavioral Health Company, Pathways Human Services, in a variety of leadership roles: Delaware Clinical State Director, Director of Continuing Education and National Clinical Director.
 Dr. Watlington has also had a private practice in Wilmington, DE since 2011.